roywatson/AndroidHiltExample/README.md

 Finally, *provideContext()* provides an *ApplicationContext* when desired.
 Notice that it is not annotated as *@Singleton*.
 That is because Application is always a singleton so the annotation is not needed.

-Thank you and if you have ny comments or questions please feel free to contact me at rwatson@dela.com
+Thank you and if you have any comments or questions please feel free to contact me at rwatson@dela.com

 ## License: